In-depth reviews

 4 stars (2019)91%86%71%

-The Peugeot e-208’s four-star official Euro NCAP crash-test rating looks low compared to some rivals, such as the MG4 EV and Ora Funky Cat which both received five-star Euro NCAP scores in 2022.
+The Peugeot E-208’s four-star official Euro NCAP crash-test rating looks low compared to some rivals, such as the MG4 EV and Ora Funky Cat which both received five-star Euro NCAP scores in 2022.
 This doesn’t mean it’s unsafe, of course; Euro NCAP tests are incredibly stringent these days.
 It should be pretty reliable, too – something that’s theoretically the case for all EVs.

-Peugeot e-208 reliability & problems
+Peugeot E-208 reliability & problems

 As a rule, electric cars are typically very reliable given that the motor has far fewer moving parts than a petrol or diesel engine.
 Peugeot fared well in the 2023 Driver Power customer satisfaction survey, finishing ninth overall out of 32 brands.
-What's more, the 208 finished a respectable 51st in the rundown of the top 75 cars, although reliability was a topic of contention – something that shouldn’t be too much of a problem on electric versions.

 Safety

-The e-208 might not have excelled itself in Euro NCAP’s crash safety test, but it does come as standard with a host of standard driver aids, including autonomous emergency braking, lane-keeping assistance and traffic-sign recognition that beams the relevant speed limit onto your dials.
+The E-208 might not have excelled itself in Euro NCAP’s crash safety test, but it does come as standard with a host of standard driver aids, including autonomous emergency braking, lane-keeping assistance and traffic-sign recognition that beams the relevant speed limit onto your dials.

 Most Popular